ablake12/Book-Club-API/README.md

 Note: Only `title`, `author`, `genre` and `description` are required fields. `read_status` and `current_status` are optional fields and will default to N if not included in the json.

 ### Adding a review in Postman:
-To add a review in postman, use this json in the body
+To add a review in postman, use the following json in the body:
 ```json
 {
     "user": "user_name_placeholder",